CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/supporting-our-youth.md

 - intro:
   - title: Supporting our Youth
     short_desc: >
-      Mayor Walsh understands that an investment in the city’s youth is an investment in the city’s future.
+      Mayor Walsh understands that an investment in the city’s youth is an investment in the City’s future.
 In FY19, departments citywide will expand services and supports for our youth.
     sidebar_menu: true
 - text_block:
   - title: Healthy and Active
     body: >
-      The Boston Center for Youth and Families (BCYF) will continue to grow it’s footprint in the city and reach more underserved children and neighborhoods.
+      The Boston Center for Youth and Families (BCYF) will continue to grow it’s footprint in the City and reach more underserved children and neighborhoods.
 - text_col_3:
   - col: >
       <h5>Community Centers</h5>